Unity-Technologies/com.unity.probuilder/Documentation~/workflow-uvs.md

 ### Finding more inspiration

-Use the Unity ProBuilder channel to find lots of videos that demonstrate how to use the tools effectively:
+Use the Unity ProBuilder channel to find lots of videos that demonstrate how to use these features effectively:

 * [ProBuilder Simple Objects - Crates and Barrels](https://www.youtube.com/watch?v=lmLG4nC9tm0)
 * [Prototyping a "Medieval House" in Unity with ProBuilder3D](https://www.youtube.com/watch?v=xEEUhSyrq7M)